John Benson (footballer, born 1991)

-John Benson (born 27 August 1991 in Obuasi) is a Qatari born-Ghanaian footballer.
-He plays defender for Al-Markhiya.
+John Benson (born 27 August 1991) is a Ghanaian footballer who plays as a defender.

 Career

 Benson began his career with Shaggy FC.
 He also joined Ajax Football Academy in Obuasi before he transferred in 2006 to Goldfields academy.
 In February 2006 he signed with ASPIRE Academy for Sports Excellence and after the 2009 FIFA U-20 World Cup signed for the Qatar Stars League side Al Ahli.

 International career

 He represented the Ghana U-20 team in Egypt at the 2009 FIFA U-20 World Cup.